Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 If you’re looking for a new Android flagship phone, you might be considering a Samsung Galaxy.
 The S series models come in different variants, the Ultra being the high-end option.
 The latest model for 2025 is the Samsung Galaxy S25 Ultra, and it comes at the same price as its predecessor, which is to say, it's still quite expensive.
 Considering how Samsung's S series has had incremental upgrades over the past few generations, the Galaxy S25 Ultra vs. Galaxy S23 Ultra suddenly becomes a viable comparison.

-The S24 Ultra will no doubt get a price cut, but it won't be as much compared to what the Galaxy S23 Ultra might drop to.
+The Galaxy S23 Ultra can be found well-under $1,000 if you know where to look online.
+But does tthat mean it's good value?
 You can save big by going with an older flagship model if you're not really going to be using this phone to its full potential but still want something flashy.
 Both phones are undoubtedly some of the best Android phones you'll find.
 The question is, which one is worth the money?

 Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra: Looks and basics